 Distribution Bulgaria Greece Turkey Possibly in Kirklareli Province?
 Ukraine

-Forms of F. × taurica are in cultivation, but are frequently misidentified as belonging to one species or another.
-Some authors (for example Krüssmann 1985a) have speculated that certain cultivated forms of F. sylvatica such as ‘Latifolia’ and ‘Zlatia’ actually belong here.
+Forms of F. × taurica are in cultivation but are frequently misidentified as belonging to one species or another.
+One example in the Royal Botanic Garden Edinburgh has for many years been labelled F. grandifolia! (accession 19570262*A; Pers.
+Obs.
+2008–2021).
+Some authors (for example Krüssmann 1985) have speculated that certain cultivated forms of F. sylvatica such as ‘Latifolia’ and ‘Zlatia’ actually belong here.
 The Tree Register holds records on a number of individuals growing in the United Kingdom against which are comments such as: (of a 17 m tall tree at Exbury) ‘almost exaggeratedly F. orientalis in foliage but with F. sylvatica fruit’; (of a 23 m tree at Wakehurst Place, West Sussex) ‘F. orientalis foliage but very little flattening of the spines on the fruit-husk’; (of a 23 m tree at Petworth Park, West Sussex) ‘Long leaves; fruit as F. sylvatica.
 Mitchell thought it might be F. sieboldii’ (Tree Register 2019).

 These and other similar comments serve to demonstrate just how challenging it can be, even to an expert, to draw a firm (and stable!) conclusion as to the identity of material of hybrid origin.
 It also serves to underline the importance of having known-origin, verified material to hand so that the variation may be seen in the context of the spectrum between one species and another.